teknokeras/perso/README.md

 This matters more than what perso *is*, because most authorization tools in this space are platforms, and perso deliberately isn't one.

 - **Not a SaaS platform.** No control plane, no hosted dashboard, no account to create.
-Cerbos Hub, Permit.io, and Axiomatics all require you to either run their service or talk to it. perso has no service to talk to.
+Credit where due: Cerbos also ships an embedded WASM PDP that evaluates in-process — but it's exclusive to their commercial Cerbos Hub, which compiles the policy bundles and distributes them from its control plane.
+Permit.io and Axiomatics likewise require you to run or talk to their service. perso has no account, no bundle CDN, and no control plane at all — the policy file lives in your repo and compiles on your machine.
 - **Not a network call per decision.** The policy is compiled into the WASM binary you load.
 There is no PDP to reach over HTTP, no latency budget consumed by a round trip.
 Tools that compile Rego to WASM (e.g. OPA's WASM target) get partway here; perso is built around this as the entire design, not an optional deployment mode.
 [Measured, not just claimed](https://github.com/teknokeras/perso-benchmark).
 - **Not multi-tenant.** If you need centralized policy management across many services, many tenants, and a team that isn't comfortable with policy-as-code, you've outgrown perso — go use Permit.io or Cerbos Hub.
 That's a legitimate, different problem.
 - **Not a dashboard or audit platform.** perso returns a decision and a reason string.
 It does not store history, render charts, or forward to a SIEM by itself.
 Wire that up at the host level if you need it.
-- **Not trying to support every access-control model.** RBAC, ReBAC, and policy hot-reload at scale are explicitly someone else's job. perso does ABAC over tool calls, well, and stops there.
+- **Not trying to support every access-control model.** ReBAC and policy hot-reload at scale are explicitly someone else's job. perso does attribute-based authorization over tool calls, well, and stops there.
+- **Not sequence-aware on its own.** perso decides one call at a time.
+Detecting that call #7 is dangerous *because of* calls #1–6 (intent drift, exfiltration chains) requires a context-accumulation layer above the engine — an [AARM](https://arxiv.org/html/2602.09433v1)-style host or gateway. perso is built to be the fast decision core *under* such a layer: accumulate context outside, pass it in as attributes, and per-call evaluation stays cheap enough to run on every single step.

 If your honest requirement is "I want tool-call authorization with zero infrastructure, embedded in a process I already control, in a language I'm already using" — that's the gap perso fills.
 If your requirement is "I want a managed authorization platform my whole org standardizes on" — perso is the wrong tool, and that's fine.

+### Is this ABAC or RBAC?

+Hybrid, on purpose.
+Rules are keyed by `(tool, role)` for O(1) dispatch — that part looks like RBAC.
+But the role is just one attribute among several: conditions read tool-call **arguments**, caller **session attributes**, and **resource attributes** at decision time (`amount ≤ 500`, `mfa_verified` present, `user_id == owner_id`).
+The role gets you to the rule; the attributes decide the outcome.
+If you want a label, "role-indexed ABAC" is the accurate one.

 ---